 Pollens and other inhaled allergens (allergy-causing substances) rarely cause anaphylaxis.

 Anaphylaxis is diagnosed based on its symptoms.
 People with a history of allergic reactions may have a greater risk for developing a severe reaction in the future.

-Skin testing and RAST blood tests may help confirm the substances that cause severe allergic reactions.
-If anaphylactic reactions are suspected, testing should be performed under the guidance of a medical professional with training and experience in selecting appropriate tests.
+Skin testing and blood tests may help confirm the substances that cause severe allergic reactions.
+If anaphylactic reactions are suspected, testing should be done under the guidance of an allergy specialist.

 How is anaphylaxis treated?

-The only effective treatment for acute anaphylaxis is epinephrine (adrenaline) by injection.
+The only effective treatment for acute anaphylaxis is epinephrine (adrenaline) by injection (shot).
 Epinephrine works quickly to reverse anaphylactic symptoms.
-Epinephrine can be given through a self-delivered injection device.
-The most common injection site is the thigh.
+The patient can give him- or herself an epinephrine injection.
+The most common spot to inject is the thigh.

-In addition to epinephrine, treatment for shock includes intravenous fluids and medications that support the actions of the heart and circulatory system.
-After a person in shock is stabilized, medications such as antihistamines and corticosteroids may be given to further reduce symptoms.
+In addition to epinephrine, treatment for shock includes intravenous fluids and medications to support the actions of the heart and circulatory system.
+After a person in shock is stabilized, he or she may receive antihistamines and corticosteroids to further reduce symptoms.

 Living with allergies

-If you are allergic to bee stings or any substances that cause anaphylaxis, you should always be prepared.
+If you are allergic to bee stings or anything that causes anaphylaxis, you should always be prepared.
 Carry an epinephrine injection kit with you at all times.
-Also, if you have any drug allergies, you should always inform your health care provider before undergoing any type of treatment, including dental care.
+Also, if you have any drug allergies, you should always tell your health care provider before having any type of treatment, including dental care.
 It is also a good idea to either wear jewelry or carry a card that identifies your allergy.
 In cases of emergency, it could save your life.